EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

     * Any of the custom EasyAdmin types: `image`, `toggle`, `raw` (they are explained later in this chapter).

+The fields of the `list` and `search` views define another option:

+  * `sortable` (optional): if `true` the backend allows to sort results by this property.
+All properties are *sortable* by default except virtual properties (explained later in this chapter) and those related with associations of any type (one-to-*, *-to-one, *-to-many).

 The fields of the `show` view define another two options:

   * `help` (optional): the help message displayed below the field contents.